(originally posted on 9/9/13)

 Providing financial protection ensures the new guardians will be able to afford the costs of caring for your pet in the manner you designate, including veterinary visits, food, pet sitting, grooming, exercising and more, without bearing the financial burden themselves.

 In our own wills, my wife and I have designated portions of our life insurance to cover our dog’s expenses for her lifetime.
-This ensures she will be cared for, without putting a financial burden on her new guardians.
+This ensures her new guardians will provide excellent care without putting a financial burden on them.

 Other clients may need to establish more complex structures, which may include a “pet trust” or other financial tool.
 An estate-planning attorney will help you decide what works best for your situation.